Bloodywood

-Bloodywood is an Indian band from New Delhi, formed in 2016.
+Bloodywood is an Indian metal band from New Delhi, formed in 2016.
 Their style is primarily described as nu metal but also includes elements of folk metal and metalcore.
 They began as a parody band that uploaded metal covers of pop songs on YouTube and later wrote their own music.
 They have become India's first metal act to chart on Billboard.

 History

 Foundation and early years

 Prior to forming the band, Karan Katiyar regularly uploaded parody metal covers of popular Bollywood songs on YouTube, but he had trouble finding a suitable vocalist.
 At a local gig, Katiyar met Jayant Bhadula, who worked as a talent manager at an entertainment company, and was impressed by his vocal range and versatility.
 In 2016, Katiyar quit his job as a corporate lawyer and together with Bhadula formed a two-piece band with the intention of "destroying pop songs".

 In 2017, Bloodywood re-recorded Linkin Park's song "Heavy" in Linkin Park's early nu metal style, catching the attention of many music websites such as Loudwire and Metal Hammer, the latter of which declared it "what Linkin Park's Heavy should have sounded like."
 The band made more covers in 2017 and released the compilation cover album Anti-Pop Vol. 1 on their Bandcamp page.
 This was followed by a metal cover version of the popular Bhangra/Indi-pop song "Tunak Tunak Tun" by Daler Mehndi, featuring guest vocals from Bonde do Metaleiro.

 In 2018, Bloodywood released "Ari Ari", a cover of the Bhangra song "Ari Ari" by the duo Bombay Rockers, which itself was a version of the Indian folk song "Baari Barsi".
 The track featured rapper Raoul Kerr, whom Katiyar had invited to take part after working on a lyric video for him.
 The song's initial exposure was provided by Bollywood actress Ileana D'Cruz, who shared the video of "Ari Ari" on her social media.
 The positive reception from fans encouraged the band to write original material and draw more inspiration from Indian folk music.
 In July of the same year, Bloodywood partnered with online counselling site HopeTherapy and released the song "Jee Veerey", dedicated to fighting depression and mental illness.

 On 15 January 2019, the band released "Endurant", a song dealing with the topic of bullying.
 On 21 April, it was announced that Bloodywood would perform at the German heavy metal festival Wacken Open Air.
 Two days later, the band released the song "Machi Bhasad (Expect a Riot)", initially intended for the upcoming Ubisoft game Beyond Good and Evil 2.
 At the same time, Bloodywood announced that Kerr had become a permanent member of the band and that Bloodywood was embarking on their Raj Against the Machine Tour.